Skip to main content

 How can you treat Mounjaro headaches?

-Some of the common side effects of Mounjaro can lead to headaches.
-But a few simple measures can help prevent or relieve a Mounjaro headache.
+A few simple measures can help prevent or relieve a Mounjaro headache.

 Up to 1 in 5 people taking Mounjaro experience nausea as a side effect.
 Eating smaller meals and using over-the-counter (OTC) medications can help.

-Talk with a healthcare professional if you experience nausea while taking Mounjaro.
-Get emergency care if nausea happens with abdominal pain.
-This can be a sign of a more serious side effect, like gallbladder problems.
+Get emergency care if nausea happens along with abdominal pain.
+This can be a sign of a more serious side effect, like gallbladder problems

 Monitor your blood sugar

-Recognizing low blood sugar, and treating it quickly with a fast-acting sugar source, is important.
+Recognizing low blood sugar and treating it quickly with a fast-acting sugar source is important.
 Untreated hypoglycemia can be life-threatening.

 Frequently asked questions